scds/rdm-best-practices/introduction.md

 This is a normal practice for a lot of researchers, where the research is so intense that we don't think we have time to do documentation and focus on preservation.

-In Dave's case, one of his external hard drives failed, leading to the loss of some of his data.
-This data loss was not discovered for several weeks, and there's no backup of this data.
-Since there's so much data and it's not well documented, Dave isn't sure which data sets he lost.
+In Dave's case, one of his <b>external hard drives</b> failed, leading to the loss of some of his data.
+This data loss was not discovered for several weeks, and there's <b>no backup</b> of this data.
+Since there's so much data and it's <b>not well documented</b>, Dave isn't sure which data sets he lost.

 This leaves Dave with two options:
 - Extend his degree while he recollects that data, or